 Well, have I finally convinced you to try out this gumbo goodness?
 I think that phrasing is going to have to stick!

 Go ahead and give it a try and if you’re not into it, you can let me know & I’ll personally send you a remorseful batch of cookies… yeah, there is just no way I’m going to hear a peep out of you! 🙂

 Whole30 Instant Pot Seafood GumboI'm so excited to share this Whole30 Instant Pot seafood gumbo with you!
-It comes bursting with flavor and delicious ingredients like sea bass fillets, bell peppers & shrimp!
-It's the perfect easy and one pot meal to add into your rotation, and you can add cauliflower rice or white rice.
+It comes bursting with flavor and delicious ingredients like sea bass filets, bell peppers & shrimp!
+It's the perfect one pot meal to add into your rotation and is dairy free, paleo and low carb.
 Creamy, nutritious and so comforting!